 Meeting New Boaters

-When you are boating, it’s pretty easy to meet new people, whether it be at the marina or the sandbar.
+When you are boating, it’s pretty easy to meet new people, whether at the marina or the sandbar.
 One of the best parts of meeting new people this way, you guys already have something in common.

 I have met some of the most incredible people through boating.
 I’ve met a group of friends that we go on a boating vacation every year.
 We rent a larger boat and head down to the Bahamas.

-We would never have met these people if it wasn’t from boating because we live in different parts of the country.
+We would never have met these people if it wasn’t for boating because we live in different parts of the country.
 We come from different lifestyles and different paths of life.
 It would be a shame that we would have never met without boating.